 Now for the sweet stuff.
 This is a classic Hessian dessert, it’s a rich buttercream cake decorated with candied cherries and nuts.

-So there you have it, our list of 5 must try traditional German restaurants in and around Frankfurt!
+So there you have it, our list of 7 must-try traditional German restaurants in and around Frankfurt!
 From hearty schnitzels to soul-warming sauerkraut, these charming eateries offer a taste of history and a dash of gemütlichkeit.
-Gather ’round the wooden tables, clink your beer mugs, and enjoy the flavours of Germany.
+Gather around the wooden tables, clink your beer mugs, and enjoy the flavours of Germany.